nbulteau/mystravastats/docs/README.md

 *Optional parameters*
 * -year: the year you request (default value is the current year).
-* -csv : to export all activities in a CSV file.
-* -charts : generate some charts.

-*Experimental*
-* -filter: to filter exported activities on a specific distance in meters.
-For example : -csv -filter 10000 will display all the activities around 10000 m (+/- 5 %)

 A URL will be displayed copy/past it in a browser to get allow mystravastats to access your Strava data.
 This URL will look like :